Last updated on May 24th, 2020

-She was finally tied up at Ocean Terminal where The Royal Yacht Britannia Trust was set up to look after her, and today over 300,000 visitors each year make the journey to walk around and experience her fascinating role in British history.
+She was finally tied up at Ocean Terminal where The Royal Yacht Britannia Trust was set up to look after her, and today over 300,000 visitors make the journey each year to experience her fascinating role in British history.

 Address and map

 Ocean Terminal is 15 minutes drive from Edinburgh city centre, and the Royal Yacht Britannia Visitor Centre is on the second floor.

 The Royal Yacht Britannia,